top of page

 Schloss Mespelbrunn, Rittersaal

-Over time, the family produced important children.
-The most famous was probably Julius Echter, Prince-Bishop of Würzburg and Duke of Franconia, who founded the Juliusspital in Würzburg in 1576 and the university in 1583.
-The mighty Marienberg Fortress was also his initiative, and he shaped the church image of Franconia with pointed towers and gabled Renaissance buildings.
+Over the centuries, the family produced several notable figures, the most famous being Julius Echter, Prince-Bishop of Würzburg and Duke of Franconia.
+A powerful statesman and patron, he founded the Juliusspital hospital in Würzburg in 1576 and the city’s university in 1583.
+The imposing Marienberg Fortress was also among his initiatives, and his architectural legacy still defines Franconia’s skyline with its pointed church spires and gabled Renaissance facades.

 Schloss Mespelbrunn, Kapelle

-The castle has also served as a backdrop for various film productions, which has increased its fame beyond the region's borders.
-In particular, the 1958 film "Das Wirtshaus im Spessart", which was partly filmed here, made the castle famous throughout Germany.
+The castle has also played a starring role in several film productions, boosting its fame far beyond the region.
+Most notably, the 1958 film "Das Wirtshaus im Spessart", which was partly shot on location here, made Mespelbrunn Castle a household name across Germany.

 20210724_074332.jpg